shapenaji/cranium/README.md

 install.packages('miniCRAN_0.2.7', 'http://hostname/repolocation')
 ```

-Easiest of all, however, is to include this repository among your options
+Easiest of all, however, is to include this repository among your/their options
 in your `.Rprofile` or `Rprofile.site` file.